paoespinozarias/Mapping-OWLtoOAS/README.md

 `owl:disjointWith` | not covered |
 `owl:AllDisjointClasses` | not covered |

-********TODO:***********

-Note that complex representations are not supported by the mapping, for example:

-- Multiple inheritance, for example: ClassA `rdfs:subClassOf` (ClassB `owl:intersectionOf`  ClassC).
-- la unión de dos intersecciones .
--

 **Class definition example**

 This example shows the definition of the Person class.
-However, its properties have been omitted because the details of the Datatype Properties and Object Properties definition will be provided in the next section.
+However, its properties have been omitted because the details of the Data and Object properties definition will be provided in the next section.

 TTL
 ```ttl